 The FDA has been working to address inadequacies in pediatric testing and use this information in drug development and product labeling.

-Three Recognized Study Approaches
+Three Recognized Pediatric Study Design Approaches

 Clinical Pharmacology studies in pediatric populations should be conducted in patients receiving therapy for a particular indication, or in rare instances, those at risk for the condition of interest.
-The Center for Drug Evaluation and Research generally divides the pediatric population into the following groups: Neonates (birth up to 1 month), Infants (1 month up to 2 years), Children (2 up to 12 years) and Adolescents (12 up to 16 years).
+The Center for Drug Evaluation and Research generally divides the pediatric population into the following four groups: Neonates (birth up to 1 month), Infants (1 month up to 2 years), Children (2 up to 12 years) and Adolescents (12 up to 16 years).

 The identification of the appropriate ages to clinical studies and decisions about how to stratify data by age are drug-specific and require scientific justification, taking into consideration developmental biology and pharmacology.